-After finishing carving the design, I sanded it again and then added a few coats of paint as a base using my Zibra paint brush.
+After finishing carving the design, I sanded it again and then added a few coats of paint as a base.

 From here, it’s pretty straightforward what I did.
 I used several colored paints and wax to add dimension to the butterfly.

-And it just so happened that I had a brand new clock works on hand I was saving for another project.
-The set got a new color of paint and added it to my upcycled clock.
+And it just so happened that I had a brand-new clock works on hand I was saving for another project.
+The set has a new color of paint and added it to my upcycled clock.
 Here it is ready to go!

 Looks nothing like before, right?
 This is when the verse from 2 Corinthians 5:17 comes to mind, “Therefore, if anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come.”
 Just like when a caterpillar goes into its chrysalis state and emerges as a beautiful butterfly.
 Now this newly formed butterfly is ready to go for many more years.

-I feel like this old upcycled clock had so many memories tied to it and whoever those babies belonged too are special.
+I feel like this old upcycled clock had so many memories tied to it.
+Whoever those babies belonged too are special.
 However, the clock was cast aside and needed to be transformed.
 It was fun to try!
 Oh, and I had to add an old wire hanger I cut up for a pair of antennae.
 My butterfly had to be stylin. tsk.